2.1 PreLab Reading – Cell Metabolism

 Proteins

-Proteins, also known as polypeptides, consist of amino acids – monomers covalently bonded together by peptide bonds.
-These amino acids share a common chemical backbone but differ in their R groups, or side chains, which determine their classification as polar, charged, or nonpolar.
-While all proteins exhibit hydrophilic properties (affinity for water), the degree of hydrophilicity varies.
-Some proteins feature a higher proportion of nonpolar side chains, rendering them less hydrophilic compared to others.
+Proteins also known as polypeptides are composed of amino acids, monomers covalently linked by peptide bonds.
+All amino acids share a common chemical backbone but differ in their R groups (side chains), which determine whether they are classified as polar, charged, or nonpolar.
+Although all proteins have hydrophilic (water attracting) properties, the degree of hydrophilicity varies.
+Some proteins feature a higher proportion of nonpolar side chains, making them less hydrophilic compared to others.

 Amino Acid Structure.
 (Figure by OpenStax is used under a Creative Commons Attribution license.)